brunomaga/brunomaga.github.io/index.md

 <h4 class="mt-5 mb-3">Education</h4>

 asdsa

 -->

 <h4 class="mt-5 mb-3">Publications</h4>

-Unless specified, I was the first author in the following publications.
+Here's a list of my most relevant publications.
+In the following, I was the first author and publications were peer-reviewed, unless mentioned otherwise.
+Conference journals/proceedings required a presentation at the venue as well.
 For a more exhaustive list, see my [Google Scholar]({{ site.google_scholar }}) profile.

 ||||
 |--- ||--- |